Raise Client Rates, Increase Profits and Retain Clients

 2. Enhance Rate Confidence By Estimating Future Investments

-Once you’ve accomplished the year in review, it’s a good idea to lay out your cost estimate for the coming six months to two years.
+Once you’ve accomplished the year in review, it’s a good idea to define and specifically describe your cost estimate for the coming six months to two years.
 To do this, as yourself:

 - Short Term: What are you investing in in the coming months?

 - Two-Year Horizon: What future costs are on the horizon for your business?